jzengg/lote/readme.md

 }
 ```
 * Inside of `<* *>`, self refers to the JSON data.
-* So you can index into json data like this:
+* So you can access the data like this (self can be omitted)
 ```html
 <body>
   <* page.title *>